 If you can successfully run the utilities in safe mode, and remove several infections, restart in normal mode and rerun the same utilities.

-If you are still unable to run your utilities in safe mode, and/or Windows explorer is disabled from the virus, re-boot off an Hiren USB key or UBCD and manually remove the temp files, old restore points, c:\pagefile.sys) using the UBCD cleanup form.
+If you are still unable to run your utilities in safe mode, and/or Windows explorer is disabled from the virus, re-boot off an Hiren USB key or UBCD and manually remove the temp files, old restore points, c:\pagefile.sys) using the Triage cleanup form - ( formerly known as UBCD cleanup form).

 If the infestation is too severe, or the infestation has damaged Window files, refer the customer to the Repair Center.